2025 Goi Peace Award Laureate

 Peace activist, Filmmaker (United Kingdom)

-Inspired by his grandfather, a war veteran, and guided from an early age by his interests in peace and tolerance, he founded the non-profit organization Peace One Day in 1999, and through his tireless lobbying, in 2001 the UN Member States unanimously adopted a resolution establishing the 21st of September as the UN International Day of Peace – an annual day of global ceasefire and non-violence.
+Inspired by his grandfather, a war veteran, and guided from an early age by his interests in peace and tolerance, Jeremy founded the non-profit organization Peace One Day in 1999, and through his tireless lobbying, in 2001 the UN Member States unanimously adopted a resolution establishing the 21st of September as the UN International Day of Peace – an annual day of global ceasefire and non-violence.

-The close collaboration of Jeremy Gilley and Peace One Day Ambassador Jude Law with UNAMA, UNICEF, WHO and other UN agencies resulted in a ceasefire in the conflict in Afghanistan on the International Day of Peace from 2007 to 2010.
+The close collaboration of Jeremy and Peace One Day Ambassador Jude Law with UNAMA, UNICEF, WHO and other UN agencies resulted in a ceasefire in the conflict in Afghanistan on the International Day of Peace from 2007 to 2010.
 In addition, 4.5 million children were vaccinated against polio in Afghanistan due to Peace Day agreements.

-Jeremy Gilley is the recipient of many awards and honors, including the Order of the British Empire, the Africa Peace Award and the Carnegie-Wateler Peace Prize.
+He is the recipient of many awards and honors, including the Order of the British Empire, the Africa Peace Award and the Carnegie-Wateler Peace Prize.
 His documentary film, The Day After Peace, featuring the establishment of the International Day of Peace and his activities in Afghanistan, won him numerous film awards, including the Most Inspirational Movie of the Year at Cinema for Peace 2009, the Cinema Vérité Award at Geneva Cinema Vérité, and the Best Documentary Award in the Zimbabwe International Film Festival.

 List of Goi Peace Award Laureates